Manuel12251990/Airbnb-Price/README.md

-🏙️ Airbnb Price Trends in NYC
+**#🏙️ Airbnb Price Trends in NYC**

-📌 Summary
-This Python-based project explores Airbnb pricing trends across New York City boroughs...
+##📌 Summary:This Python-based project explores Airbnb pricing trends across New York City boroughs...

-🎯 Objective
-To analyze Airbnb listings in NYC and answer key questions:
+##🎯 Objective: To analyze Airbnb listings in NYC and answer key questions:

 Which boroughs have the highest and lowest average Airbnb prices?
 How does room type affect price?